dominodatalab/cdk-cf-eks/terraform/README.md

 ### Terraform module parameters

-* asset\_bucket: The name of the bucket to be created by terraform, which will hold the assets/cloudformation manifest
+* asset\_bucket: The name of the bucket to be created by terraform, which will hold the assets/cloudformation manifest.
+If using an existing bucket, you'll need to import it into the Terraform statefile and the bucket will be subject to the modules s3 policies (ie enforcing ssl).
 * asset\_dir: The directory that `cdk synth` output to.
 By default this is `cdk.out`, or overridden with `-o` to be `output_dir` in the previous example.
 * aws\_region: The region to be deployed into.
 This must match the region given in the Domino CDK config
 * name: The unique name of the deployment.
 This must match the name given in the Domino CDK config